ravinakulan/RaviNakulan/README.md

 ### 'If you torture data long enough, it will confess to anything' - by Ronald Coase

 ##### I'm a Data Analytics student and also experienced in Banking, Sales, and Business Research 👋.
-###### My life has changed since I have joined the field of data analytics and data science after experiencing, that how the power of tools shaping businesses.
-It has not only changed the data collection methods but organizations, looking forward to extracting the meaningful use to various cross-functional requirements effectively.
+###### My perspective has changed since I have joined the field of data analytics & data science after experiencing that how the power of data shaping businesses.
+It has not only changed the data collection methods, but organizations are pouring the effort to extract the meaningful use of findings for various cross-functional requirements.
 I am creative and like to do troubleshooting hence, programming and visualization have been a perfect fit for me.

 ###### 🎯 I completed Masters-2 in Eco-Innovation to learn why and how sustainability in the organization is just not only ethical but an important incentive to become effective and more agile to respond to global changes.